mcjsk/fnc/README.md

 This will install the `fnc` executable and man page into `/usr/local/bin` and `/usr/local/share/man/man1`, respectively.
-Alternatively, cryptographically signed binaries for some of the abovementioned platforms are available to [download][3].
+Alternatively, cryptographically signed tarballs of the source code and binaries for some of the abovementioned platforms are available to [download][3].

 # Doc